w3c/mnxconverter/README.md

 ## Test suite

 To add a test to the test suite, put two files in the `tests`
-directory: a MusicXML file and the expected MNX-Common output.
+directory: a MusicXML file and the expected MNX output.
 Make sure they have the same name, with two different extensions:
 `.musicxml` and `.mnx`.
 From then on, `runtests.py` will find the new test.

-At the moment, the test runner looks for an *exact* match in the generated MNX-Common markup.
+At the moment, the test runner looks for an *exact* match in the generated MNX markup.
 It would be better to ignore order of attributes, etc.

 ## Credits